baobabsoluciones/cornflow-ui/README.md

 2. **Configure the .env File**: Edit the `.env` file to set the following variables:

    - `VUE_APP_18N_LOCALE`: The main language of the application.
+   - `VUE_APP_I18N_FALLBACK_LOCALE`: The fallback language of the application.
-   - `VUE_APP_BASE_URL`: The backend base URL for the application endpoints.
+   - `VITE_APP_BACKEND_URL`: The backend base URL for the application endpoints.
    - `VITE_APP_AUTH_TYPE`: The authentication type for the application.
 Possible values are `cornflow`, `azure`, and `cognito`.
-More information about authentication can be found in the [Authentication](#authentication) section.
+   - `VITE_APP_SCHEMA`: The schema name for the application (e.g., 'rostering').
+   - `VITE_APP_NAME`: The display name of the application.

 3. **Configure the Application**: Navigate to the `src/app` directory and configure the following files:

    - `config.ts`: This is the main configuration file for the application.
 Here, you should define an object that specifies the core functionalities, dashboard layout, dashboard pages, and dashboard routes for the application.
+The schema and name will be automatically read from environment variables.
 See the example below:

    ```typescript
    {